-Where will COVID-19 testing take place on the Boston campus in the fall?
+Where does COVID-19 testing take place on the Boston campus?

-Cabot Physical Education Center, located at 400 Huntington Avenue, will be the main testing site on the Boston campus with a secondary site for symptomatic testing located in the Huntington Testing Center at 259-269 Huntington Avenue.
-The Cabot testing site will have sufficient capacity for Northeastern to collect up to 5,000 samples a day.
+Cabot Physical Education Center, located at 400 Huntington Avenue, is the main testing site on the Boston campus with a secondary site for symptomatic testing located in the Huntington Testing Center at 259-269 Huntington Avenue.
+The Cabot testing site has sufficient capacity for Northeastern to collect up to 7,000 samples a day.

 What do I need to do to prepare for my testing appointment?

 - Make sure you’ve completed the COVID-19 testing consent form.